Pyrethrum daisy is but one of the many plants that bear the name “daisy,” but it’s certainly an alluring one.

 Have you grown this particular daisy?
 How’d it do for you?
 Please share tips for other gardeners in the comments section below.

-And for more tips on growing daisy type flowers, check out some of our other growing guides such as:
+And for more tips on growing daisy type flowers, check out some of our other growing guides next:

-Product photos via Bayer, Bonide, True Leaf Market, Hazzard’s Seeds.
+© Ask the Experts, LLC.
+ALL RIGHTS RESERVED.
+See our TOS for more details.
+Product photos via Bayer, Bonide, and True Leaf Market.
 Uncredited photos: Shutterstock.

 About Gretchen Heber

 A former garden editor for a daily newspaper in Austin, Texas, Gretchen Heber goes through entirely too many pruners and garden gloves in a year’s time.
 She’s never met a succulent she didn’t like and gets really irritated every 3-4 years when Austin actually has a freeze cold enough to kill them.
 To Gretchen, nothing is more rewarding than a quick dash to the garden to pluck herbs to season the evening meal.
 And it’s definitely time for a happy dance when she’s able to beat the squirrels to the peaches, figs, or loquats.